 The workplace is a community where it is necessary to ensure that data subjects’ rights, fundamental freedoms and dignity are protected.
 To that end, employees are entitled to a reasonable protection of their privacy in personal and professional relationships.

 The employer is required to provide clear-cut, detailed information on the appropriate use of the equipment that is made available to the employees as well as on whether, to what extent and how inspections are carried out.

-Generally, in performing inspections on the use of electronic devices, the guidelines applying to the use of e-mails and the Internet in the employment context issued by the Italian Data Protection Authority specify that unwarranted interferences with the fundamental rights and freedoms of employees have to be prevented.
+In performing inspections on the use of electronic devices, the guidelines applying to the use of emails and the internet in the employment context issued by the IDPA specify that unwarranted interferences with the fundamental rights and freedoms of employees must be prevented.

 Inspections are only lawful if the relevance and non-excessiveness principles set forth by the law are complied with.
 Therefore, preference should be given, where feasible, to preliminary inspections on aggregate data related to the whole business and/or specific units.

 Additionally, anonymous inspections could result in the issuance of warnings on the non-standard use of the electronic tools made available by the company, whereby all the entities concerned might be called upon to comply strictly with the relevant instructions.
 Such warnings might be only addressed to the employees working in the department/unit where inappropriate use of company devices was detected.
 In the event no subsequent unacceptable device use is detected, further inspections focused on individual employees are not admitted in principle.